Resistant starch

-Resistant starch (RS) is starch, including its degradation products, that escapes from digestion in the small intestine of healthy individuals.
-Resistant starch occurs naturally in foods, but it can also be added as part of dried raw foods or used as an additive in manufactured foods.
+Resistant starch (RS) is starch, including its degradation products, that escapes (resists) digestion in the small intestine of healthy individuals.
+Resistant starch occurs naturally in foods, and can be used as an additive in manufactured foods.
+It is considered to be one of three starch types, along with rapidly digested starch and slowly digested starch.
+All three may affect levels of blood glucose.

-Some types of resistant starch (RS1, RS2, and RS3) are fermented by the large intestinal microbiota, conferring benefits to human health through the production of short-chain fatty acids, increased bacterial mass, and promotion of butyrate-producing bacteria.
+Some types of resistant starch (RS1, RS2, and RS3) are fermented by the large intestinal microbiota, producing short-chain fatty acids, increased bacterial mass, and promotion of butyrate-producing bacteria.
 Resistant starch has physiological effects similar to dietary fiber, behaving as a mild laxative and possibly causing flatulence.

-Origin and history
+Origin and history of the concept

-The concept of resistant starch arose from research in the 1970s and is considered to be one of three starch types, along with rapidly digested starch and slowly digested starch.
-All three may affect levels of blood glucose.
+The concept of resistant starch arose in the 1970s from research supported by the European Commission.

-The European Commission-supported-research eventually led to a definition of resistant starch.